 To the application must be appended a letter from the firm for which he purports to work, authorizing the applicant to act as its representative.

-Following the filing of the application, the Chief of Police shall verify the information respecting the moral character of the applicant and shall signify his approval or rejection on the reverse side of the form.
-He shall also cause all applicants to be fingerprinted.
-The Borough Clerk shall verify the financial information, approving or rejecting the application on its reverse side.
-Upon verification of the application and payment of the prescribed fee, the license therewith shall be issued by the Borough Clerk.
+Following the filing of the application, the Chief of Police shall review the application statement within three business days to determine its compliance with the terms of this chapter and shall signify his approval or rejection on the reverse side of the form.
+Upon verification of the application and payment of the prescribed fee, the license therewith shall be issued by the Borough Clerk within one business day.